Kuzma nets 24, lifts Lakers past short-handed Hornets 101-93

 CHARLOTTE, N.C.
+(AP) — Frank Vogel isn’t complaining about the Los Angeles Lakers finishing a seven-game road trip with a 4-3 record.

+“I think all of our guys are really fatigued right now,” the Lakers’ second-year head coach said.
+“We are stretched really thin with all of the injuries and the compact schedule.
+To come out of it 4-3 on this stretch, we feel good about that.”

-(AP) — Kyle Kuzma scored 24 points, and the Los Angeles Lakers held on for a 101-93 win against a Charlotte Hornets team missing five of its top six scorers on Tuesday night.
+Kyle Kuzma scored 24 points, and the Lakers held on for a hard-fought 101-93 win against a Charlotte Hornets team missing five of its top six scorers on Tuesday night.

-Dennis Schroder added 19 points and Andre Drummond chipped in with 12 rebounds for the Lakers, who closed out a seven-game road trip with a 4-3 record to remain in fifth place in the Western Conference.
+Dennis Schroder added 19 points and Andre Drummond chipped in with 12 rebounds for the Lakers, who’ll return home to face the Boston Celtics on Thursday with fans allowed in the Staples Center.

+“It could be a big impact having that energy,” Lakers guard Kentavious Caldwell-Pope said.
+“That energy can fill you up.”

 Devonte Graham led the Hornets with 19 points.
 Caleb Martin had 17 points and 10 rebounds.